AntonisGkortzis/BuildAutomationToolsDemoProject/README.md

 mvn package
 ```
 This command generates a seperate jar file in each module's corresponding target (```module/target```) directory.
-The same building instructions are provided also by Gradle.
-For using gradle to build the application check the [corresponding section](#build-with-gradle).

 ### Dummy Hello SEiP
 This module has no dependencies and thus it requires only the definition of the class that is the main entry point of the system (the class that contains the main method).